Tray & Insert Cleaning

 After the 6-hour mark, if the ice has not been harvested, a “Timeout” alarm will appear on the screen.
 The machine stops actively cooling and the ice begins melt.
 The ice will still be clear and perfectly good to use!

-What does the "Mixer Stuck" message mean and what do I do?
+What does the "Mixer Frozen" message mean and what do I do?

 In either case, if this error occurs multiple runs in a row, please reach out to customer support for further assistance.